Flux4D: Flow-based Unsupervised 4D Reconstruction: Experiments

 \paragraph{Baselines:} We compare against SoTA unsupervised scene reconstruction approaches: (1) \textit{Self-supervised per-scene optimization:} EmerNeRF~\cite{yang2023emernerf} and DeSiRe-GS~\cite{peng2024desire}, which reconstruct dynamic scenes using geometry priors, cycle consistency, and pre-trained vision models (FiT3D~\cite{yue2024fit3d} and DINOv2~\cite{oquab2023dinov2}); (2) \textit{Generalizable methods:} L4GM$^*$~\cite{ren2025l4gm}, a 4D reconstruction model adapted to driving scenes using depth supervision; DepthSplat$^*$, an extension of~\cite{xu2024depthsplat} that unprojects LiDAR points using estimated depth for 3D Gaussian prediction; DrivingRecon~\cite{lu2024drivingrecon}, which builds a 4D feed-forward model utilizing learned priors from pre-trained vision models (SAM~\cite{kirillov2023segment} and DeepLab-v3~\cite{chen2017rethinking}); and STORM~\cite{yang2025storm} which predicts per-pixel Gaussians and their motion in a feed-forward manner.
 For reference, we also include SoTA methods that use ground-truth 3D tracklets: StreetGS~\cite{yan2024street} and NeuRAD~\cite{tonderski2024neurad} (compositional 3DGS/NeRF), as well as G3R~\cite{chen2025g3r} (iterative refinement of compositional 3DGS).
 Apart from reconstruction methods, we also compare with representative scene flow estimation methods NSFP~\cite{li2021neural} and FastNSF~\cite{li2023fast} as a reference.

-\paragraph{Metrics:} We report standard metrics to measure the photorealism, geometric and motion accuracy using PSNR, SSIM, and depth RMSE (V$_{\mathrm{RMSE}}$) and velocity RMSE (V$_{\mathrm{RMSE}}$).
-Results are reported on both full images and dynamically moving regions for a comprehensive assessment.
+\paragraph{Metrics:} We report standard metrics to measure the photorealism, geometric and motion accuracy using PSNR, SSIM, and depth MAE (D$_{\mathrm{MAE}}$) and normalized velocity RMSE (V$_{\mathrm{RMSE}}$).
+Please see Appendix~\ref{sec:exp_details} for more details.
+Results are reported on both full images (non-sky regions) and dynamically moving regions.
 For scene-flow quality, we report EPE3D, $Acc_5$ and ${Acc}_{10}$ (fraction of points with error $\leq$ 5/10 cm), angular error in radians ($\theta_{\epsilon}$), three-way EPE~\cite{chodosh2024re}: background-static (BS), foreground-static (FS), and foreground-dynamic (FD), bucketed normalized EPE~\cite{khatri2024can}, and inference speed.
 On WOD, where semantic labels are coarse, we follow EulerFlow~\cite{vedder2025neural} and report bucketed normalized EPE for \emph{Background (incl.
 Signs)}, \emph{Vehicles}, \emph{Pedestrians}, and \emph{Cyclists} only.

 \paragraph{\name implementation details:} We adopt a 3D U-Net with sparse convolutions~\cite{tangandyang2023torchsparse} for $f_\theta$.
 To handle unbounded scenes, we place random points on a spherical plane at a far distance to model sky and far-away regions.
 We also add random points within a 3D sphere following~\cite{yan2024street} to increase model robustness.
 Our model processes full-resolution images ($\geq 1920 \times 1080$) in all experiments and can be efficiently scaled to higher resolutions without significant overhead.
 Unless otherwise stated, all models are trained for 30,000 iterations on $4\times$ NVIDIA L40S (48G) GPUs, taking approximately 2 days.
 The reconstruction loss weights $\lambda_{\mathrm{rgb}}, \lambda_{\mathrm{SSIM}}, \lambda_{\mathrm{depth}}$ are set as 0.8, 0.2 and 0.01 respectively.
 The velocity regularization weight $\lambda_\mathrm{vel}$ is set as 5e-3.